Fx-Professional-Services/HorizonDocs/Horizon User Guide/05 Orders/Sales Estimate.md

 4. **Select Customer**: Click the hamburger menu (☰) to add a customer's name.
 ### Add Items to the Estimate

+8. **Add items to the Estimate:** Under **Sales Estimate Items**, click the hamburger menu (☰) to add items to the estimate.
+In the web picker, click **Select** next to the desired item, then click **Done**.

 ### Manage Line Items

+9. **Adjust Price and Quantity:** To modify the price or quantity of a line item, enter the new values.
+The subtotal and total costs will update automatically.

 ⚠️ **Note**: After confirmation, the **Delete All** button will no longer be available for removing line items.
 ### Apply Taxes and Conditions